pranay2063/Algorithms/InterviewPreparation/FlipkartMC/README.md

     – It should be extensible (I should be able to add any number of states or transitions at any time) – I should be able to set notifications on or off for any state or for the whole state machine

+**12. Regular Expressions**

+    In a regular expression, * represents 0 or more repetitions for preceding character. & represents the regex preceeding it is at the end of string. and all small case letters represent themselves.
+For example:

+    rat&
+    Pass: bigrat, smallrat
+    Fail: ratoulite rats

+    a*b
+    Pass: b, ab, aab
+    Fail a, asd

+    abc
+    Pass: abc, abcd zabcd
+    Fail: abdc, dabfc

+    Write a code for it.